HarukaYamamoto0/portfolio/blog/2025-06-10T06:04:52-fixing-invalid-signature-detected-dual-boot.md

 ### 🧩 Step 0 — Temporarily Disable Secure Boot

 Yeah, sounds ironic, but you need to **turn Secure Boot off** for now.
-If it stays on, GRUB won’t load and you can’t fix anything.
+If it stays on, GRUB won’t load, and you can’t fix anything.

 ### Step 1 — Update Your System